-Not included in this list is Sierra Nevada yellow-legged frog (SNYLF) (CSC), which has been documented within the USGS topographic quadrangles queried in the California Natural Diversity Database (CNDDB), but does not occur at the elevations associated with the Project.
-Historically, SNYLF occurred at sites primarily at elevations above 5,900 feet at lake, pond, and stream complexes in montane or sub-alpine forests and meadows (Knapp and Matthews 2000; Pope and Matthews 2001; USFWS 2003a).
-This species occurs infrequently at elevations as low as 4,400 feet in streams in forested settings, including two sites on the PNF (Matthews et al. 2005).
-CNDDB (2009) reports one occurrence of SNYLF in the Project Vicinity at Pinkard Creek, north of Lost Creek Reservoir.
+Pope and Matthews 2001; USFWS 2003b).
+This species occurs infrequently at elevations as low as 4,400 feet in streams located in forested settings, including two sites on the Plumas National Forest (Matthews et al. 2005).
+CDFG (2009c) reports one occurrence of SNYLF in the Project Vicinity at Pinkard Creek, north of Lost Creek Reservoir.

-Central Valley steelhead and spring-run Chinook salmon also were not included in this list of special-status species because the Yuba River populations of these species, which are federally threatened, occur below USACE's Englebright Dam.
-Therefore, these species are addressed in the descriptions of threatened and endangered species, in Section 7.7 of this Preliminary Information Package.
+Central Valley steelhead and spring-run Chinook salmon also were not included in this list of special-status species because the Yuba River populations of these species, which are listed as federal threatened species, occur below USACE's Englebright Dam.
+These species are addressed in the descriptions of threatened and endangered species, in Section 7.7 of this Pre-Application Document.

-A description of each of the seven special-status aquatic species, including its nearest known occurrence to Project facilities and features, is provided here.
+A description of each of the seven special-status aquatic species, including its nearest known occurrence to Project facilities and features, is provided below.